muxinc/mux-node-sdk/manual/index.md

 # Mux Node SDK

+Official Mux API wrapper for Node projects.
-This library is intended to provide Mux API convenience methods for applications written in server-side Javascript.

-__Please note__ that this package uses Mux access tokens and secret keys and is intended to be used in server-side code only.
+This library is intended to provide Mux API convenience methods for applications written in server-side Javascript. __Please note__ that this package uses Mux access tokens and secret keys and is intended to be used in server-side code only.

+Not familiar with Mux?
+Check out https://mux.com/ for more information.

 ## Documentation